- Director of Technology Policy Program

 - Research Fellow

-Eli Dourado is a research fellow in the Technology Policy Program at the Mercatus Center at George Mason University.
-He specializes in Internet governance, political economy, and the economics of technology, and he has served on US delegations to international telecommunications conferences.
-His articles on international Internet politics, intellectual property, and drones have appeared in The New York Times, Foreign Policy, The Guardian, Ars Technica, and Wired, among others.
-He also contributed an essay to Mercatus’s monograph Copyright Unbalanced: From Incentive to Excess.
+Eli Dourado is a research fellow at the Mercatus Center at George Mason University and director of its Technology Policy Program.
+He specializes in Internet governance, intellectual property, cryptocurrency, Internet security, and the economics of technology.
+His popular writing has appeared in The New York Times, The Washington Post, Foreign Policy, The Guardian, Ars Technica, and Wired, among other outlets.

 Dourado is a PhD candidate in economics at George Mason University and received his BA in economics and political science from Furman University.